 Africa's Travel Indaba is one of the largest tourism marketing events on the continent's calendar and one of the top three "must visit" events of its kind on the global calendar.

 It showcases the widest variety of southern Africa's best tourism products and attracts international buyers and media from across the world.

 Africa's Travel Indaba is owned by the SAT and organised by Synergy Business Events.
-It has won various awards for Africa's best travel and tourism show, presented by the Association of World Travel Awards.
+It has won various awards for Africa's best travel and tourism show, presented by the Association of World Travel Awards, Africa's Travel Indaba 2020 was postponed due to COVID-19 regulations which prohibited gatherings.